 The higher education and student affairs (HESA) program values our partnerships and collaborations with numerous Western Michigan University divisions, departments, offices and programs as well as community partners.

-We are also proud to have collaborations with professionals at local colleges and universities like Kalamazoo College, Glenn Oaks Community College, Kalamazoo Valley Community College, Kellogg Community College, Davenport University, Hope College, and Calvin College (and the list grows each year) who offer our students graduate assistantships, field and capstone experiences, and opportunities for networking and mentoring.
+We are also proud to have collaborations with professionals at local colleges and universities in the Southwest Michigan area like Kalamazoo College, Kalamazoo Valley Community College, Kellogg Community College, Lake Michigan College, Calvin College, Glenn Oaks Community College, Hope College, and Southwest Michigan College, (and the list grows each year) who offer our students graduate assistantships, field and capstone experiences, and opportunities for networking and mentoring.